gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 of the Association.
 This section describes how the implementation should take care of the DTLS connection removal in details.

 The initial DTLS connection exists as soon as Association reaches the PROTECTED state.
 As long as one DTLS connection only exists, that DTLS connection SHALL NOT be removed as it won't be possible for the Association to proceed further.

-In general a DTLS connection can be removed when there's another active DTLS connection with valid DTLS Key Context that can be used for negotiating further DTLS DTLS 1.3 connections.
-In case the DTLS connection is removed and no useable DTLS Key Context exist for DTLS 1.3 negotiation, the Association SHALL be ABORTED.
+In general a DTLS connection can be removed when there's another active DTLS connection with valid DTLS Key Contexts that can be used for negotiating further key-management DTLS 1.3 connections.
+In case the DTLS connection is removed and no useable DTLS Key Context exist for key-managemetn DTLS 1.3 negotiation, the Association SHALL be ABORTED.

 It is up to the implementation to guarantee that a DTLS Key Context exists all the time, for avoiding that undesired DTLS connection closure causes